 In this post, focus will be in archiving a table that we no longer need by making a read-only copy of it.
 In a real-world scenario we’d also consider putting that to a slower disk, if it’s not frequently used, but my demo environment only has a single data disk.

-By default all databases have two filegroups, primary and log ones.
+By default, all databases have two filegroups, primary and log ones.
 Primary one has few system objects needed to start up the database and pointers to other files on the database.
 Log filegroup has, unsurprisingly, the transaction log.
-On top of that you can add secondary filegroups to hold user objects and data.
-One nice details is that each filegroup can have multiple data files, which can be be placed on separate drives, like in our demo StackOverflow database.
+On top of that, you can add secondary filegroups to hold user objects and data.
+One nice details is that each filegroup can have multiple data files, which can be placed on separate drives, like in our demo StackOverflow database.

-Filegroups and files can be quite easily added to an existing database, which opens up some interesting possibilities, such as migrating data from one disk to another or just to archive it as a read-only copy.
-For the demo purpose we’ll use database from the StackOverflow, which is public available and just happens to have a bunch of files already in the primary filegroup.
-To see the the setup we’re starting with, we can use the following query.
+Filegroups and files can be easily added to an existing database, which opens up some interesting possibilities, such as migrating data from one disk to another or just to archive it as a read-only copy.
+For the demo purpose, we’ll use the database from the StackOverflow, which is public available and just happens to have a number of files already in the primary filegroup.
+To see the setup we’re starting with, we can use the following query.

 SELECT F.name AS [Filegroup] , DF.name AS [Logical Filename] , DF.physical_name AS [Physical Filename] , DF.type_desc AS [File Type] , DF.state_desc AS [Status] FROM sys.filegroups AS F INNER JOIN sys.database_files AS DF ON DF.data_space_id = F.data_space_id;

 So, we have 4 datafiles in a single filegroup (called primary, which is the default) in our database.
 I think it’s quite safe to assume that all our tables will reside in the primary at this point, but there’s also a query you can use to check that.